eswnl/Plugins_for_GK-2A/README.md

 ![EnhancementImages](ShowingEnhancementFiles.png)

-In GIMP, open all the IR images as layers.
-Filter to just show jpeg files in the folder (it will be easier to select all the IR jpg)
+In GIMP, open the IR jpeg images as layers.
+Use the filter to just show jpeg files (it will be easier to select just the jpg)

-By selecting the "Apply IR enhancement to layers for animation", the plugin will apply all the IR enhancement png transparencies on all the opened layers.
-The plugin will automatically search the current folder for the png transparencies.
+By selecting the "Apply IR enhancement to layers for animation", the plugin will apply all the IR enhancement png transparencies on all the layers.
+The plugin will automatically search the current folder for the png transparencies that you created.

 ![EnhancementImageAnimation](Animation3.gif)